settings icon

 Answer

-While the idea of a second chance for salvation is appealing, the Bible is clear that death is the end of all chances.
-Hebrews 9:27 tells us that we die, and then face judgment.
-So, as long as a person is alive, he has a second, third, fourth, fifth, etc. chance to accept Christ and be saved (John 3:16; Romans 10:9-10; Acts 16:31).
-Once a person dies, there are no more chances.
-The idea of purgatory, a place where people go after death to pay for their sins, has no biblical basis, but is rather a tradition of the Roman Catholic Church.
+While the idea of a second chance for salvation after death is appealing, the Bible says that death is the end of all chances.
+According to Hebrews 9:27, when we die, we then face judgment.
+So, as long as a person is alive, he has a “second chance” to accept Christ and be saved—and a third, fourth, fifth, etc., chance (see John 3:16; Romans 10:9–10; Acts 16:31).
+Once a person dies, however, there are no more chances.

-Philippians 2:10-11 declares “that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”
-One day, everyone will bow before Jesus and recognize that He is the Lord and Savior.
+One day, everyone will bow before Jesus and recognize that He is the Lord and Savior (Philippians 2:10–11).
 At that point, though, it will be too late for salvation.
-After death, all that remains for the unbeliever is judgment (Revelation 20:14-15).
-That is why we must trust in Him in this life.
+After death, all that remains for the unbeliever is judgment (Revelation 20:14–15).
+For this reason we must trust in Jesus in this life.
+“I tell you, now is the time of God’s favor, now is the day of salvation” (2 Corinthians 6:2).

 Return to: